What Is a Dog’s Most Important Sense?

 Is A Dog’s Hearing Better Than Humans?

 Dogs in general, however, have much better hearing than we humans do.
 Dogs can hear nearly twice the number of frequencies than we can.
 Young humans can hear sounds up to 20,000Hz (20,000 vibrations per second), whereas dogs can hear sounds up to 50,000Hz (50,000 vibrations per second).

 According to Morgan Spector, author of Clicker Training for Obedience: Shaping Top Performance – Positively, your dog’s hearing is 12 times more acute than yours.
 Even dogs with some hearing loss can detect a cellophane bag opening a quarter of a mile away!

 How Far Can a Dog Hear?

 An average dog can hear sounds that we cannot hear past 100 yards.
 Dogs can hear sounds (as we do), at four times the distance away.
-So for example the level we can hear something when we are standing 20 feet away, a dog can hear at that same level 80 feet away.
+So, for example, the level we can hear something when we are standing 20 feet away, a dog can hear at that same level 80 feet away.

 Is A Dog’s Hearing Better Than a Cat’s?

 Additionally, your dog has a keen nose.
-When you add that adept sense of smell to your dog’s impressive sense of hearing, it’s no wonder that dogs, even senior ones with some hearing loss, can make a beeline for potential snacks.
+When you add that adept sense of smell to your dog’s powerful sense of hearing, it’s no wonder that dogs, even senior ones with some hearing loss, can make a beeline for potential snacks.

 How Do Dog’s Smell?